vircadia/vircadia-native-core/tools/qt-builder/README.md

 You can accelerate the build process by installing some of the optional system dependencies.

 #### Make
 Replace `4` with the number of threads you want to use.
-Keep in mind that the QT build process uses a lot of memory.
-It is recommended to have at least 1,2 GiB per thread.
+Keep in mind that the Qt build process uses a lot of memory.
+It is recommended to have at least 1.2 GiB per thread.
 ```bash
 NINJAFLAGS='-j4' make -j4
 ```